An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs: Background on InfoMap

 \subsection{Markov time sweeping}

 In this subsection, we present Markov time sweeping for a version of the map function that includes a resolution parameter for community detection \cite{schaub2012encoding}.
-This resolution parameter, which amounts to a \textit{Markov time}, allows us to tune the sizes of the communities that we obtain using InfoMap.
+This resolution parameter, which amounts to a {``Markov time''} (which we will explain shortly), allows us to tune the sizes of the communities that we obtain using InfoMap.

-The map function (\ref{eqn:mapeqn}) is associated with one-step transitions of a random walk.
+The map function \eqref{eqn:mapeqn} is associated with one-step transitions of a random walk.
 Schaub et al.~\cite{schaub2012encoding} incorporated Markov time sweeping\footnote{Markov sweeping time had been used previously in contexts other than InfoMap \cite{delvenne2010stability,lambiotte2008laplacian}.} into InfoMap to tune the time scales of transitions by encoding transitions with steps of any length $t > 0$.
-We think of the Markov chain that is determined by $T_J := AW^{-1}$ as having time steps of size $1$, where $AW^{-1}$ is defined as in Definition \ref{def:Map2}.
-Markov time sweeping uses the transition-probability matrix of a continuous-time Markov chain in which the step in time is $t$ instead of $1$.
-The time $t$ corresponds to a Markov time.
+We think of the Markov chain that is determined by $T_J := AW^{-1}$ (with $AW^{-1}$ specified as in Definition \ref{def:Map2}) as having time steps of size $1$.
+Markov time sweeping uses the transition-probability matrix of a continuous-time Markov chain in which the time step is $t$ instead of $1$.
+We refer to the time $t$ as a ``Markov time''.
 Markov times $t < 1$ yield an encoding by the map function at a smaller transition time than $t = 1$.
 This, in turn, yields small communities.
-By contrast, Markov times $t > 1$ yield an encoding at a larger transition time than at $t = 1$, so the encoding is able to capture transitions of a random walker that take more than one step.
+By contrast, Markov times $t > 1$ yield an encoding at a larger transition time than $t = 1$, so the encoding is able to capture transitions of a random walker that take more than one step.
 We thereby obtain large communities.
-See \cite{kheirkhahzadeh2016efficient} for a further discussion of encoding and Markov times.
+See \cite{kheirkhahzadeh2016efficient} for further discussion of encodings and Markov times.

 As discussed in \cite{kheirkhahzadeh2016efficient}, for $t < 1$, one can also consider the linearization